j-liu-dev/j-liu-dev.github.io/_posts/portfolio/2018-02-26-fishing-club-3d.md

 - MySQL
 ---

-### Client
+### Team

-A German games studio, <a href="https://www.robotriotgames.com" target="_blank">Robot Riot</a>, hired me to uplift the player engagement with the final goal of revenue growth.
+A German games studio, <a href="https://www.robotriotgames.com" target="_blank">Robot Riot</a>, had to uplift the player engagement with the final goal of revenue growth.
-They employed an ingenious concept of **Clubs** through which players could team up and compete against the other clubs in tournaments.
+The team employed an ingenious concept of **Clubs** through which players could team up and compete against the other clubs in tournaments.
 These weekly club tournaments with prizes were the biggest incentives to the players, yet the biggest source of revenue to the company.

-At some point, they saw the potential of better player engagement and increased revenue in
+At some point, we saw the potential of better player engagement and increased revenue in
 - increasing the number of tournaments
 - increasing the odds of winning the prize for the clubs